Patient education: Shingles (Beyond the Basics)

 Is shingles contagious? — It is not possible to catch shingles from another person.
 However, some people can become infected with the varicella-zoster virus itself:

-- If you have never had chickenpox or the chickenpox vaccine, you can develop chickenpox after direct (skin to skin) contact with a shingles blister or by inhaling the varicella-zoster virus in the air.
+●If you have never had chickenpox or the chickenpox vaccine, you can develop chickenpox after direct (skin to skin) contact with a shingles blister or by inhaling the varicella-zoster virus in the air.
 You should take precautions if you are near anyone with shingles.
-(See "Patient information: Chickenpox prevention and treatment (Beyond the Basics)".)
+(See "Patient education: Chickenpox prevention and treatment (Beyond the Basics)".)

 Complications of shingles can occur in anyone with the condition, but are more likely in older adults and in those with a weakened immune system.
 Overall, complications occur in about 12 percent of all individuals with shingles.